vrunm/vrunm/README.md

  Hallucination.
 This helped quantitatively compare text generation performance while making sure the generation was accurate.

-**Comparison Hyperparameter Tuning and Optimizer Selection on Training Efficiency and LLM Performance:**
+**A comparison of Hyperparameter Tuning and Optimizer Selection on Training Efficiency and LLM Performance:**

 - **[Question Answering on the Squad Dataset:](https://github.com/vrunm/Question-Answering-Squad)** Built a Question Answering system for News Articles.